tonazih/Week4/README.md

 ## Assignment 2

 Extend the order bot from assignment 1.
-You need to have at least 2 type of shoes .
+You need to have at least 2 type of jacket .
 The types need to have size and one other attribute like Colour.
 You also need an up-sell item like Cleaner in the example.

 For Assignment 2 you need to add paypal and a payment screen as in the scaffold.